TroelsMortensen/CodeLabs/Tutorials/DddWithEfc/006 Test helper methods.md

 ```

 Line 1:
-* Again, static, performance, not really necessary, but Rider gives warning.
+* Again, static for ease of use, and performance, not really necessary, but Rider gives warning.
 * Method is generic `<T>`, so that it can save any type of entity.
 That's the first argument, `T entity`.

 Line 2: The last part is a constraint on the generic type argument `T`,
 saying the argument must be a class.
 Not a struct or record struct.
-We need this constraint, because this constraint is also on the `Set<T>()` method further down.
+We need this constraint, because this constraint is also on the `Set<T>()` method further down in line 4.

 Line 4: Access the DbSet containing whatever type of entity `entity` is.\
 Line 5: Save everything to database.\